ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 If this step fails, the Helper MUST abort with "invalidMessage".

-Next, the Helper checks that the task ID indicated in the request matches the task ID derived from the `TaskConfig` as defined in {{definition}}.
+Next, the Helper checks that the task ID indicated in the request matches the task ID derived from the `TaskConfiguration` as defined in
+{{todo-fix-dap-reference}}.
 If not, the Helper MUST abort with "unrecognizedTask".

 Next, the Helper decides whether to opt in to the task as described in
 {{provisioning-a-task}}.
 If it opts out, it MUST abort the request with "invalidTask".

 Finally, the Helper completes the request as usual, deriving the VDAF verification key for the task as described in {{vdaf-verify-key}}.
-During an aggregation job, for any report share that does not include the `taskprov` extension with an empty payload, the Helper MUST mark the report as invalid with error "invalid_message" and reject it.

 ## Collector Behavior

-Upon receiving a `TaskConfig` from the Author, the Collector first decides whether to opt into the task as described in {{provisioning-a-task}}.
+Upon receiving a `TaskConfiguration` from the Author, the Collector first decides whether to opt into the task as described in {{provisioning-a-task}}.
 If the Collector opts out, it MUST NOT attempt to initialize collection jobs for the task.

 Otherwise, once opted in, the Collector MAY begin to issue collect requests for the task.
-The task ID for each request MUST be derived from the `TaskConfig` as described in {{provisioning-a-task}}.
+The task ID for each request MUST be derived from the `TaskConfiguration` as described in {{provisioning-a-task}}.
 The Collector MUST advertise the task as described in {{task-advertisement}}.

 If the Leader responds to a collection request with an "unrecognizedTask" error, the Collector MAY retry its request after waiting an appropriate